Terms and conditions for those who are undertaking Advanced Teacher Status (ATS) in the fifth cohort.

 3. Application and eligibility

 3.1.
-Members of SET can apply to undertake ATS as part of the fourth cohort until 14 January 2019.
+Members of SET can apply to undertake ATS as part of the fifth cohort between April and August 2019.

 3.2.
-Applying for ATS does not automatically guarantee you a place on the fourth cohort.
+Applying for ATS does not automatically guarantee you a place on the fifth cohort.

 3.3.
-SET will review all applications and will allocate places on the fourth cohort taking into account:
+SET will review all applications and will allocate places on the fifth cohort taking into account:

 3.3.1.
 The eligibility of individuals to participate as per the criteria in item 3.4 of these terms and conditions